 Got your own money-saving green travel tip to share?
 Post it below.

-2. Instead of buying a new guidebook for every trip, borrow one from your local library.
+2. Instead of buying a new destination guide for every trip, borrow one from your local library or download an e-version.
 You won’t have to pay $20 for a book you’ll only use for a week or two, and you’ll be helping the environment by reusing resources and reducing waste.